MojtabaTorabiii/MoToDo/README.md

 # MoToDo
-Untiteld2 is the ServerSide project that we should open it in another ide like intelij idea
+Untiteld2 is the ServerSide project